Please remember to celebrate Independent Bookstore Day by stopping by any bookshop in your local area!

 I believe collectors fall into three types of categories:

 What to buy is purely subjective.
 Generally, the rarer or the older the item and the better the shape, the higher the value.
-Some people work hard to build a collection of specific types of items, like blow molds, lanterns, Kokomold plastic candy holders, or die cut cutouts.
+Some people work hard to build a collection of specific types of items, like blow molds, lanterns, Rosbro or Kokomold plastic candy holders, or Beistle embossed die cut cutouts.
 Others buy whatever they can get their hands on.

 In the past few years, Retro Halloween, or replicas of old Halloween decorations, have become all the rage with retailers.
 Owning retro items is totally cool, so long as you understand you are not buying authentic vintage collectibles.
 Watch out for online sellers who label retro items as vintage items.
 Also, keep in mind that even reputable shops could sell knock-offs, not necessarily because they’re trying to scam buyers, but sometimes even shop owners cannot tell the difference between authentic vintage and replicas.
 I once got suckered over a mislabeled black cat Paper Mache lantern that I bought on a whim.
 When shopping for Paper Mache lanterns, arguably the most sought after and yet most difficult to determine authenticity, look for a ring pressed in at the bottom.
 Smooth bottoms or crackled paint are sure ringers for a replica.